 However, she also edited the works of Romantic poet and philosopher Percy Bysshe Shelley, who was her husband.
 In addition, her father was a political philosopher and mother was a writer, philosopher, and feminist.

-With this background in mind, enter Frankenstein, the story of a creative scientist whose ingenuity actually created a monster.
+With this background in mind, enter Frankenstein, the story of a creative (but mad) scientist whose twisted plans created a man from leftover parts.
+Frankenstein straddles genres, fitting nicely in the horror genre while also being considered the first science fiction novel ever published.

 Leave it to Stephen King to bring in the fall season with a shiver.
 In his classic horror, The Shining, his protagonist, Jack Torrance, takes a new job at the Overlook Hotel.
-He sees his job as a great chance at a new beginning, however, things take a sinister turn.
+He sees his job as a great chance at a new beginning with his family, however, things take a sinister turn.

 Jack wants to reconnect with his family, write, and simply work his job as the hotel’s off-season caretaker.
-The winter season comes, locking Jack into his job and his environment, as well as into proximity with Danny Torrance, the very uniquely gifted five-year-old.
+The winter season comes, locking Jack into his job and his environment, as well as into proximity with his son, Danny Torrance, a very uniquely gifted five-year-old.

-If you’re a schoolteacher eager for the Christmas holidays, you may realize your day-to-day is less stressful than you think after reading Irving’s classic horror story.
-Ichabod Crane is Washington Irving’s protagonist of choice, a simple Yankee teacher living in Sleepy Hollow on the Hudson River.
+If you’re a teacher eager for the Christmas holidays, you may realize your day-to-day is less stressful than you think after reading Irving’s classic horror story.
+Ichabod Crane is Washington Irving’s protagonist of choice, a simple Yankee schoolteacher living in Sleepy Hollow on the Hudson River.

-However, Ichabod is not just a teacher, but he is a sponge who soaked up the ghost stories and tales he learns about.
+However, Ichabod is not just a teacher; he is a sponge who has soaked up the ghost stories and tales he learns about.
 When he discovers the tale of the headless horseman, he never dreams he’ll meet a ghosty, headless horseman on his way home one night.

 Unfortunately for Ichabod, the headless horseman pursues him, throws something at his head, and the Yankee teacher…well you’ll have to read it yourself if you don’t know the ending.
 Just be glad you don’t teach in Sleepy Hollow, on the Hudson, with a headless horseman prowling around.

 It’s the 1880s, in Paris, France.
 You enter the Palais Garnier Opera House, knowing it is believed to be haunted.
-However, on this one, the Opera’s lead soprano is sick, and a young woman steps up to take her place.
-Her name is Christine, and her life is about to change.
+However, on this one, the Opera’s lead soprano is sick, and a young woman—Christine—steps up to take her place.
+Little does she realize, her life is about to change.

 This seems like a happy ending, but it happens that the Phantom is also part of the Palais Garnier Opera House, and he and Vicomte enter into a battle for her heart.